 Research Objectives and Expected Significance

-The proposed project will focus on preparing full scientific editions for 230 tablets of the Kramer Institute collection and making them available for the academic community in print as well as digitally.
-For each tablet, the project’s team will prepare the following: professional images and/or scans; hand copies; description; transliteration; translation; full philological commentary; and an extensive scholarly introduction.
+The proposed project will focus on preparing full scientific editions of 230 tablets from the Kramer Institute collection and making them available for the academic community in print as well as digitally.
+For each tablet, the project team will prepare the following: professional images and/or scans; hand copies; description; transliteration; translation; full philological commentary; and an extensive scholarly introduction.
 The tablets will be published in several monographic volumes, as part of a series to be initiated by the Kramer Institute.
 The project staff will also strive to provide full digital access to the editions, by collaborating with a relevant leading international online platform, such as CDLI.

-In addition to supplying a complete edition for each tablet, we expect that the decipherment of the tablets, whose exact content is not known at this stage, will give rise to extensive research relating to the tablets’ historical, economic, legal and literary aspects.
+In addition to supplying a complete edition for each tablet, we expect that decipherment of the tablets, whose exact content is not known at this stage, will give rise to extensive research relating to the tablets’ historical, economic, legal, and literary significance.
 These accompanying studies will be published in scientific journals and/or in special monographic volumes that will supplement the publication of the tablets.

-The existence of a project of this scale at the Kramer Institute of Assyriology is expected to give a significant boost to Assyriological studies at the institute in particular and in the Israeli academic world in general.
-It will enable advanced students in this unique field to gain a first-hand acquaintance with original cuneiform tablets and to take part in their decipherment and publication, similar to their colleagues at leading universities abroad.
+The implementation of a project of this scale at the Kramer Institute of Assyriology is expected to give a significant boost to Assyriological studies at the institute in particular and in the Israeli academic world in general.
+It will enable advanced students in this unique field to gain first-hand acquaintance with original cuneiform tablets and to take part in their decipherment and publication, similar to their colleagues at leading universities abroad.
 The project is also expected to contribute to the Assyriological discourse and activity in Israel and to the cultivation of existing research and teaching frameworks.

 Detailed Description of the Proposed Research